 Is Yoast SEO Premium Worth it?
 My review of Yoast SEO Premium Benefits

-If you are a WordPress blogger, running a WordPress website, chances are that you have installed and are using Yoast SEO and more than likely it is the free version that you are using for your On page optimization.
+If you are a WordPress blogger, running a WordPress website or if you are starter when it comes to SEO, chances are that you have installed and are using Yoast SEO and more than likely it is the free version that you are using for your On page optimization.

 But the big questions are “is yoast seo premium worth it”?
 Do you need it for your search marketing?
 Is it really necessary to impact your search engine ranking?